DimbreathBot/AnimeGameData/README.md

 # GenshinData
 Repository containing the release data for Genshin Impact.

-# Update

-Please report any issue with any ExcelBinOutput/TextMap file via Twitter DM or somewhere.
-BinOutput still stays the same.
+Please report any issue, mismatched or incorrect value with any ExcelBinOutput, BinOutput or TextMap file via Twitter DM.

 ## Support